 The basal ganglia requires dopamine at high levels to function properly.
 So if you have low levels, voluntary motions will be uncoordinated, which is a contributory factor in Parkinson’s disease.

-If you have higher levels of dopamine in the brain, we tend to stay awake more, which is why you are awake in the daytime.
-On the the reverse, during the night dopamine levels drop, and melatonin takes over, and this chemical makes you sleepy!
+If you have higher levels in the brain, we tend to stay awake more, which is why you are awake in the daytime.
+On the the reverse, during the night the levels drop, and melatonin takes over, and this chemical makes you sleepy!

-Apart from increasing our urges for exciting experiences, dopamine is also released when you are faced with sad events, like when you have an argument with someone special to you.
+Apart from increasing our urges for exciting experiences, it is also released when you are faced with sad events, like when you have an argument with someone special to you.

 If you choose the more unnatural way to increase your dopamine levels, such as drugs, it can decrease the dopaminergic function, and eventually lead to addiction.

 Cocaine is a dopamine transporter blocker that competitively inhibits dopamine uptake to increase the presence of dopamine.

 Abnormalities in levels of dopamine, either higher then normal or lower levels, can contribute to mental disorders and psychosis, including schizophrenia, social anxiety, social phobias and bipolar disorder.